Question: Installer Error After Pointing Docroot To Public

 If the root path is set correctly there shouldn't be 404 error.
 Please share the server details in private reply so that I can check.

-You can add private reply by enabling PRIVATE for Staff only at top right of the reply section.
+_You can add private reply by enabling `PRIVATE for Staff only` at top right of the reply section._

 Thank you